$0.00

 • $1,000 - Fitness & Nutrition Classes for Hope House: 20 hours of fitness classes or 10 nutrition classes with a registered dietician for up to 16 Hope House residents.

-View our FY 24-25 Annual Report here or read the client stories below too see the impact your support makes.
+View our FY 24-25 Annual Report here and read client stories below.

 Donation Amount